Anna Triandafyllidou: Career

 Upon receiving her PhD, Triandafyllidou held faculty and research positions across Europe at the University of Surrey, London School of Economics, CNR in Rome, EUI, and the Democritus University of Thrace.
-In 2001, she became a Fulbright Scholar-in-Residence at New York University.
-Following this fellowship, Triandafyllidou served as a visiting professor at the College of Europe in Bruges until 2004 when she became a Senior Fellow at the Hellenic Foundation for European and Foreign Policy.
+She arrived in North America at the beginning of the 21st century to become a Fulbright Scholar-in-Residence at New York University.
+Following this fellowship, Triandafyllidou served as a Visiting Professor at the College of Europe in Bruges until 2004 when she became a Senior Fellow at the Hellenic Foundation for European and Foreign Policy.
 She simultaneously served on the editorial board of Journal of Immigrant and Refugee Studies until 2012 when she succeeded Uma A. Segal as Editor-in-Chief.

 As a result of her research, Triandafyllidou was appointed the Programme Director and Coordinator of the Research Strand ‘Cultural Diversity’ at the Global Governance Programme in 2012.
-Later, she was chosen as an evaluator for DG Home policies on migrant integration and was consulted by the European Parliament on high skill migration policy reform.

-In 2019, Triandafyllidou was appointed a Canada Excellence Research Chair in Migration and Integration at Toronto Metropolitan University (formerly Ryerson University) in Toronto, Ontario.
+In 2019, Triandafyllidou was appointed a Canada Excellence Research Chair in Migration and Integration at Ryerson University (now Toronto Metropolitan University) in Toronto, Ontario.
 In 2021, the University of Liège awarded Triandafyllidou an honorary doctorate in recognition of her contribution to migration scholarship.

-In 2023 the Canadian federal government announced Toronto Metropolitan University was awarded $98.6 million from the Canada First Research Excellence Fund (CFREF) to lead an innovative new research program Migrant Integration in the Mid-21st Century: Bridging Divides.
-Anna Triandafyllidou is the Scientific Director of this seven-year interdisciplinary initiative.

-In 2024, Metropolis International, one of the world’s largest networks focused on matters relating to migration, settlement and diversity, announced Triandafyllidou to be the organization’s co-chair, along with Paul Spoonley.

-Honorary awards and fellowships

-EU Fulbright Research Scholar Award, New York University Centre for European Studies, New York, January-June 2001.

-PhD Honoris Causa, University of Liege, Belgium, September 2021.

-Senior Fellow, Massey College, University of Toronto, Canada, September 2023.

-Stellenbosch Institute for Advanced Study (STAIS) Fellow, Stellenbosch, South Africa, January-February 2025.